Concurrent Alcohol and Adderall Abuse

-Although prescription drug and alcohol abuse has declined in recent years among teenagers, there has also been a decline in perceived harm of regular prescription drug use.
-This shift in attitude may indicate a rise in prescription drug abuse in future years.
+Although prescription drug and alcohol abuse has declined in recent years among teenagers, there has also been a decline in the perceived harms of regular prescription drug use.
+This shift in attitudes may indicate a rise in prescription drug abuse in future years.
 Research also shows that most teens continue to obtain these drugs from friends or relatives.

 Resources, Articles and More Information

-For those interested in alcohol and Adderall articles, resources, and info, there are several references to read:
+For those interested in alcohol and Adderall articles, resources, and information, here are some references to read:

-If you are interested in getting your life back in order and quitting alcohol and Adderall use, then give us a call at 1-888-744-0069Who Answers?.
-We'd be happy to work with you to get you in a rehab program that fits your individual needs.
+If you are interested in getting your life back in order and quitting alcohol and Adderall use, then give us a call for free at .
+We’d be happy to work with you to get you into a rehab program that fits your individual needs.
 Sobriety is just a call away!
 Contact us today and let us help you.

 Recommended Drug and Alcohol Rehab-Related Articles